What Does CBD Stand For? And What is CBD Oil?

 Every night, millions of Americans have trouble getting to or staying asleep.

 There are many root causes of insomnia and disrupted sleep.
 Some, like jet lag, shift work, or medication are temporary.
-Others like chronic fatigue syndrome, sleep apnea, and chronic obstructive pulmonary disease (COPD) are ongoing.
+Similarly, others like chronic fatigue syndrome, sleep apnea, and chronic obstructive pulmonary disease (COPD) are ongoing.

 CBD oil can be an ideal remedy for temporary bouts of insomnia, especially those brought on by extended periods of emotional stress.